robotology-legacy/codyco-superbuild/README.md

 Append $CODYCO\_SUPERBUILD\_DIR/build/install/bin to your PATH.

 ##OS X
+**WARNING: YCM based superbuild is currently broken with XCode generators, please use the make generator also in OS X.**

 ###System Dependencies
 To install Eigen and CMake, it is possible to use [Homebrew](http://brew.sh/):
 ```